RUCOGS/rucogs-infrastructure-docs/docs/backend/index.md

 - MongoDB - Our database.
 - GraphQL - An alternative communication method to REST, that allows users of the API to query exactly the data they need.
 - Apollo GraphQL - A GraphQL client/server library
 - Typetta - A Typescript ORM.
 We use Typetta to connect and interact with our MongoDB database.
-Typetta can automatically create a GraphQL endpoint, as well as provide per-column security for making queries in that endpoint.
+Typetta automatically creates a GraphQL endpoint, and provides per-column security on queries sent to that endpoint.
 - Node.JS - An asynchronous event-driven Javascript runtime that lets you build network applications.
 - Express.JS - A web server framework for Node.JS